RMariowski/Graphics-and-multimedia-laboratory/README.md

 # Graphics and multimedia laboratory
-My own solutions to the exercises of graphics and multimedia laboratory course (studies).

 ### 1 - Lines
 Using the equation of a straight line y = ax + b, write a program for drawing lines.
 The end of the line should be chosen by the mouse.